cloudflare/cloudflare-docs/content/rules/examples/set-HTTP-response-current-score.md

 ---
 pcx_content_type: example
-summary: A Transform Rule where a header named `X-Bot-Score` is set to the current bot score in the response.
+summary: A transform rule where a header named `X-Bot-Score` is set to the current bot score in the response.
-tags:
+product:
-  - Transform
+  - Transform Rules
 title: Set an HTTP response header to the current bot score
-layout: wide
 ---

 # Set an HTTP response header to the current bot score